 EXPLORE THE BAY BY FOOT

-If you love exploring places by foot (or you just love walking), you'll be glad to know there are plenty of cool short walks all over the Bay of Plenty.
-Whether you only want to do a short 1-hr walk or something slightly longer, there are plenty of options for everyone.
+If you love exploring places on foot (or you just love walking), you'll be glad to know that there are plenty of cool short walks all over the Bay of Plenty.
+Whether you only want to do a short one-hour walk or something slightly longer, there are plenty of options for everyone.

 Hot Tip: Anzac Bay and Shelly Bay are safe, sheltered swimming spots so take togs, towels and a picnic with you for an awesome day out.

 This spectacular coastal track takes you over the headland and down to pōhutukawa-fringed Orokawa Bay.
 Enjoy panoramic ocean views, lush bush and birdsong along the way.
 Explore several historic pā sites and old gold mine tunnels.

 Duration: Waihī Beach to Orokawa Bay (45-minutes) or push onto William Wright Falls (another 1.5-hours return) or Homunga Bay (2-hours return).

 Start: At the northern end of Waihī Beach (avoid high tide and strong swells).